XueMingXiao/allanlab/_pages/home.md

 permalink: /
 ---

+## To be the best engineer ##

-We are robomaster team CVIR at the [Changchun Uinveristy of Science and Technology(CUST)](http://sie.cust.edu.cn/).
-Our aim is to explore and understand the computer vision issues associated with robots and take part in the robotic competitions mainly the Robomaster. .
+We are the robomaster team CVIR on behalf of the [Changchun Uinveristy of Science and Technology(CUST)](http://sie.cust.edu.cn/).
+Our aim is to explore and understand the computer vision issues associated with robots and take part in the robotic competitions mainly the Robomaster.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >